sabbelasichon/typo3_encore/README.md

 }
 ```

+You don´t have to care about including it only once.
+This will not happen during one request cycle unless you want to.

 ## Additional

 1. If you are in production mode and set enableVersioning(true) then you should set the option